 Proverbs - Proverbs 4 today are some wonderful verses from Solomon reminiscing on instructions he received from his father David!
 Below is a stained glass image of David giving instructions to Solomon - we can imagine that David was even telling Solomon verses 4 through 6 in this image below: "My father told me, "Take my words to heart.
 Follow my instructions and you will live.
 Learn to be wise, and develop good judgment.
 Don't forget or turn away from my words.
 Don't turn your back on wisdom, for she will protect you.
 Love her, and she will guard you."

 Worship God: Psalm 18 verse 1 in today's readings and Proverbs today reminded me of the beautiful Hillsong United song "From the Inside Out:"

 Have you been changed from the inside out?
-Click here for Inside Out!
+Click here to be turned Inside Out!

-Please join us in memorizing and meditating on a verse of Scripture this week: "I love you, Lord; you are my strength."
+Please join us in memorizing and meditating on a verse of Scripture today: "I love you, Lord; you are my strength."
 Psalm 18:1 NLT

 Prayer Point: Pray that you would love God every moment of every day.
 Pray that you would say "I Love You God" daily.
 Pray that God is your strength.